 The journey is favorably underway.
 Here I am, 31 days since the start of my internship with Caren West PR and whoa, have I learned a great deal so far.
 From day one, I was literally thrown in sans life vest into the vastness of PR life.
 I’m not sure who told us that PR was all parties and beer but it is not.
 At least not everyday.
 Public relations is the business of people.
 We are the managers.
 We are damage control.
 We are the informants.
 In this role, we help businesses shine.
 And from reading my blog, you’re already aware that helping people shine their light is what I love.

-I’d love to share with you a few things that I’m learning through this internship.
+I’d love to share with you a few things that I’m learning about being an intern through this internship.

 To-do lists are so real.
 Things can get messy pretty quickly.
 It’s easy to get overwhelmed if you don’t have a process to get things under control.
 Do what works for you.